 Karen Ng – Case Manager

 Danilo completed his Master of Laws in Human Rights (LLM, HR) at the University of Hong Kong (HKU).
-He is a former deputy director of the Asian Human Rights Commission (AHRC), a Hong Kong-based human rights NGO.
+He is a former Deputy Director of the Asian Human Rights Commission (AHRC), a Hong Kong-based human rights NGO.
 Before coming to Hong Kong in 2005, he was a journalist for various newspapers in Mindanao, the Philippines.
-He is finishing his PhD on Asian and International Studies (AIS) at the City University of Hong Kong (CityU).
-He is a recipient of research fellowships, academic and community service awards in Canada, South Korea, Singapore and Hong Kong.
-He is married to a lovely wife, and had three kids in which two speaks fluent Cantonese.

-Ina, joined Help in November 2018, as our fantastic Receptionist and Clerical Assistant, she is the first person that our clients meet and she does a great job of making them feel welcome.
-She has over a decades experience in Administration, She comes from the Philippines and has lived in Hong Kong for many years.
+Ina, joined Help in November 2018, as our fantastic Receptionist and Administrative Assistant.
+She is the first person that our clients meet and she does a great job of making them feel welcome.
+She comes from the Philippines and has lived in Hong Kong for many years and has over a decade of experience in administration.
 She is happily married and loves her cats and yoga.